 I sampled a takeaway ’Smashing Raph!’ ($12 GF option), with smashed avocado on organic sourdough w/ mushroom bacon strips.
 This dish was veganised (without feta cheese) and the price remained the same.
 To meet the expectations of discerning Melbourne vegans, Blue Buddha are now looking into making their own soy cheese, so hopefully we’ll see a vegan cheese alternative from them soon.
 By the way, the mushroom bacon strips in this dish are really something special - they’re smokey, salty and wonderful!

 There are many raw and gluten free sweets on offer which are all vegan, including ‘Raw avocado and lime cheesecake’ ($6)’ and 'Rawsome choc lava tarts w/ goji berries’ ($6).
-I tried a ‘Raw chocolate & caramel tart’ ($6) which hit the spot nicely, although I couldn't really identify a great deal of caramel.
+I tried a ‘Raw chocolate & caramel tart’ ($6) which was more about the chocolate than the caramel, and hit the spot nicely.
 I'm looking forward to trying the ‘Banana bread w/ spiced vegan butter’ ($6) next time.

 Blue Buddha is cozy and welcoming, with plenty of reading material on offer, but limited seating.
 Coffee ($4 or $4.50 large takeaway) is Fairtrade and organic with no soycharge for Bonsoy.
 More plant-based milks should be on offer in the not too distant future.